logioncms/accelerometerSlider/README.md

 A JQuery lightweight (3k zipped) Image / Content Slider with enabled accelerometer functionality and device orientation / device motion detection on accelerometer-equipped devices.

+Just turn your Smartphone to the left or right side / or shake your smartphone if "on motion" is set.

 Best used on touch devices - but works on desktop computers too.

 Works in your existing responsive environment out of the box.
 You don't need any additional css.